 At the same time, the imported products can be seen like this on seller end.

-Those products will remain in Pending State until products are enabled or denied by the admin.
-Once enabled by the admin, products will be approved on seller’s side too.
+Those products will remain in Pending State until the admin approves or denies the product.
+Once approved by the admin, products will be approved on seller’s side too.

 Now, once the admin denies any product, he needs to mention the reason for the same.